 - Start your process early if you intend to downsize.
 It’s a stressful thing to do and doesn’t get easier.

 - Buying a home can often be an emotional decision.
-Use rational logic.
-Stick to the facts with your investment.
+Use rational thinking and stick to the facts with your investment.

-- Consult an accountant to see if this move will impact your social security entitlements.
+- Consult an accountant to see if this move will impact your social security.

-- Consult a solicitor before signing any contracts.
+- Consult a solicitor before signing anything.
 Don’t get caught out.